mumoshu/okra/README.md

 It is inteded to be deployed onto a "control-plane" cluster to where you usually deploy applications like ArgoCD.

-It is opinionated in a way that it requires you to use:
+It requires you to use:

-- ALB(s) to load-balance traffic "across" clusters
+- NLB or ALB to load-balance traffic "across" clusters
-  - You bring your own ALB, Listener, and Target Groups, and tell `okra` the Listener ID, Target Group ARNs and Weights.
-If you use `aws-loadbalaner-controller`, you can use `TargetGroupBinding` only.
+  - You bring your own LB, Listener, and tell `okra` the Listener ID, Number of Target Groups per Cell, and a label to group target groups by version.
 - Uses ArgoCD ApplicationSets to deploy your applications onto cluster(s)

-In the future, it may add support for using Route 53 Weighted Routing instead of ALB and using another application deployment tool other than ArgoCD.
+In the future, it may add support for using Route 53 Weighted Routing instead of ALB.

+Although we assume you use ApplicationSet for app deployments, it isn't really a strict requirement.
+Okra doesn't communiate with ArgoCD or ApplicationSet.
+All Okra does is to discover EKS clusters, create and label target groups for the discovered clusters, and rollout the target groups.
+You can just bring your own tool to deploy apps onto the clusters today.

 It supports complex configurations like below:

-- One or more clusters per service=ALB listener rule.
+- One or more clusters per cell, or an ALB listener rule.
 Imagine a case that you need a pair of clusters to serve your service. `okra` is able to canary-deploy the pair of clusters, by periodically updating two target group weights as a whole.

 A complex example of Cell would look like the below: